What is a Guardianship of a Child?

 A temporary guardianship cannot be requested until a general petition for appointment of a guardian has been filed.
 California Probate Code §2250(a).

-Powers and Duties of Temporary Guardian
+Powers and Duties of a Temporary Guardian of a Child in CA

 A temporary guardian has the powers necessary to provide for the temporary care, maintenance, and support of the minor, and to protect their property from loss or injury.
 California Probate Code §2252.